Rupak-Paul/CS6150-Questions/README.md

 2 -> 00110010
 4 -> 00110100
 ```
-3. The final binary output will be:
+3. The final binary output after serialization will be:
 ```
 0100000101101100011010010110001101100101001001000100001101010011001100100011010001001101001100010010010000110001001101000010111100110001001100000010111100110010001100000011001000110100
 ```